pfeodrippe/vybe/docs/getting-started.md

 title: Vybe Starter
 ---

+!!! warning READ THIS
+    Use the template at  <https://github.com/pfeodrippe/vybe-games> as your start point, try to run the commands in that README.
+If you try to use the `vybe` github project directly, you would have to build everything from scratch, but the deps used in `vybe-games` use the clojars version, which contains all the dynamic libs you need.
+Have fun \o/

 # Getting Started

 This is the minimal amount of code to have physics (with Jolt) + ECS (with Flecs) +